adaszko/complgen/README.md

 See the [subdirectory](usage/) for examples.

-Try piping through the `scrape` subcommand to quickly generate grammar scaffolding that can be tweaked further, e.g.:
+Try piping through the `scrape` subcommand to quickly generate grammar skeleton that can be tweaked further, e.g.:

 ```